rockymiss/connectconsultingP4/README.md

 #### Blogs

 When you click on the link on the blog page the user is directed to a list of blogs that admin have published.
 The user can decide which blog to view by clicking the 'View' button which then opens up a detailed view of the choosen blog.
+If an Admin user is logged in they can see two other buttons, one for Editing the Blog and the other for Deleting the Blog.

 #### Blog Details